RSA Upper and Lower Galleries

 The Edinburgh School of Architecture and Landscape Architecture, Edinbugh

 Duncan of Jordanstone College of Art & Design, Architecture, Dundee

 University of Strathclyde, Architecture, Glasgow

 The Scott Sutherland School of Architecture & Built Environment, Aberdeen

-With over £20,000 worth of monetary, residency, studio and purchase prizes, the development of this exhibition is an important initiative for emerging artists in Scotland.
-The RSA is grateful to all our external award givers who support this commitment to emerging artists, in particular to William Grant & Sons for the £10,000 Glenfiddich Artist in Residence Award.
+With over £40,000 worth of monetary, residency, studio and purchase prizes, the development of this exhibition is an important initiative for emerging artists in Scotland.
+The RSA is grateful to all our external award givers who support this commitment to emerging artists, in particular to The Fleming-Wyfold Foundation for the £14,000 Fleming-Wyfold Bursary and exhibition in London, and to William Grant & Sons for the £10,000 Glenfiddich Artist in Residence Award.

 Walter Scott was established in 1983 to offer global equity portfolio management to institutional investors around the world.
-The firm is primarily based in Edinburgh with offices in Charlotte Square and on North Charlotte Street.
-Those offices are also home to the Walter Scott Art Collection, established in 2009.
+The firm’s investment philosophy has remained deliberately unchanged since its foundation.
+A collective approach to research and investment has remained central to the firm’s approach with the close-knit team all based in Walter Scott’s offices in Charlotte Square.
+Those offices are also home to the Walter Scott Art Collection established in 2009.
 That collection has been built with a focus on emerging talent in Scotland.
 As an extension of that focus, the firm has been a proud supporter of the RSA New Contemporaries Exhibition since 2013.